sf-wdi-37/project-2/lightning-pitch.md

 For Project 2, you will be working in groups of 4 to build a full-stack Rails application.

-Everyone must submit an idea for Project 2, and we encourage each person to pitch at least one idea for the class.
+**Everyone will pitch an idea for Project 2.**

+Additional pitches may be allowed based on time.

-After hearing the pitches, you'll rank the projects in order of what you would prefer to build.
-We'll use these preferences to pick the four project ideas and put together the groups.
+After hearing the pitches, you'll have an opportunity to narrow down what you'd be most interested in building.
+The teaching team will use these preferences when we pick the four projects moving forward and put together the groups.

 ### Pitch Guidelines